MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/online/execute.md

     };
 };

-// Create variables to point to a quote row and to a specific field var quoteId = {
+// Create variables to point to a quote row and to a specific column var quoteId = {
     "@odata.type": "Microsoft.Dynamics.CRM.quote",
     "quoteid": "7bb01e55-2394-ea11-a811-000d3ad97943"
 };

-// The roll-up field for which we want to force a re-calculation var fieldName = "new_test_rollup";
+// The roll-up column for which we want to force a re-calculation var fieldName = "new_test_rollup";

 // Create variable calculateRollupFieldRequest and pass those variables created above